tomaskraus/jsit/README.md

 ## 2. Write some code

-We'll give the file a name: `my-math.js`.
-It will be our **Node module**.
-Let's write some code into it:
+We'll give the file a name: `myMath.js`

 ``` javascript